thereeling/README_generator/README.md

 1. At this projects GitHub Repo, click on the green code button and download the .ZIP file.

 2. Extract the contents of the .ZIP file on you computer.

+3. Download the required dependencies for this project by opening the root dir with terminal, using ``` cd Develop ``` to move to the Develop dir, and then type in the command ``` npm install ```, which will download all necessary dependencies.

 ## Usage